 The colloquium organized by the Société d'Histoire de l'Eglise de France to honour the memory of the great historian Marc Venard, specialist on religious life in France in the sixteenth century, was held at the Université de Paris-Ouest-Nanterre and in Rouen in October 2016.
+(I. Poutrin, C. Vincent eds., Marc Venard historien, Rennes: Presses Universitaires de Rennes, 2019).

-The international colloquium "Mise(s) en œuvre des Ecritures", organized by the universities Sorbonne Nouvelle and Paris-Sorbonne with the cooperation of the École biblique in Jerusalem was held in Paris on 5 and 6 December 2016.
+The international colloquium "Mise(s) en œuvre des Ecritures", organized by the universities Sorbonne Nouvelle and Paris-Sorbonne with the cooperation of the École biblique in Jerusalem, was held in Paris on 5 and 6 December 2016.